Dwight Will Fight for YOU

 Withholding of Adjudication

 Avoids a formal criminal conviction on your record.
-In other words, you are not found “guilty” of the charge, and may deny ever having been convicted of this charge.
+In other words, you are not found “guilty” of the charge you may deny ever having been convicted of this charge.
+Further, getting a withhold often means you are eligible for a sealing or expungement.

 Plea in Absentia